Proziam/supabase-auth-rs/README.md

 - [x] Sign In with Phone & Password
 - [x] Sign Up with Email & Password
 - [x] Sign Up with Phone & Password
-- [] Sign In with Third Party Auth (OAuth)
+- [x] Sign In with Third Party Auth (OAuth)
-- [] Sign In with Magic Link
+- [x] Sign In with Magic Link
 - [x] Send Sign-In OTP (Email, SMS, Whatsapp)
-- [] Sign In with OTP
+- [x] Sign In with OTP
-- [] Refresh Session
+- [x] Refresh Session
-- [] Resend OTP Tokens (Email & SMS)
+- [x] Resend OTP Tokens (Email & SMS)
 - [x] Retrieve User
-- [] Reset Password
+- [x] Reset Password
-- [] Change User Data (e.g., Email or password)
+- [x] Change User Data (e.g., Email or password)
-- [] SSO

 ## Contributions

 Contributors are always welcome.
-I only ask that you add tests to cover any new functionality, and that any changes pass the existing tests before you put it on my plate.
+I only ask that you add or update tests to cover your changes.
 Until this crate reaches 1.0.0 we're in the "move fast and break things" phase.
 Don't concern yourself with elegance.